confluentinc/examples/ccloud/README.md

 * Delete the API key, service account, Kafka topics, Kafka cluster, environment, and the log files

-# Spin Up Fully Managed Stack in Confluent Cloud
+# Fully Managed Stack in Confluent Cloud

-The [ccloud stack](beginner-cloud/ccloud_stack.sh] is a script that uses the Confluent Cloud CLI to dynamically do the following things in Confluent Cloud:
+The [ccloud stack](beginner-cloud/ccloud_stack.sh) is a script that uses the Confluent Cloud CLI to dynamically do the following things in Confluent Cloud:

 * Create a new environment
 * Create a new service account